Murder of Leong Fook Weng: Tay's jail term in France and extradition

-In March 2001, the Singapore Police Force were notified that Robson Tay was in Paris, France, where he was facing trial for trafficking 5kg of diamorphine.
+In March 2001, the Singapore Police Force were notified that Robson Tay was in Paris, France, where he was facing trial for trafficking 5 kg of diamorphine.
 Tay was subsequently given a two-year jail term for the crime.
 Before his involvement in the murder of Leong, Tay had a long list of antecedents for various offences, starting from 1985, including being a member of a secret society, illegal money lending, cheating, and even reckless driving.
 There was one instance in 1997, where Tay committed an unknown crime related to violence.

 On 10 July 2002, after Tay was released from prison, he was repatriated from France to Singapore, and arrested at Changi Airport upon his arrival.
 Tay became the first out of the four killers to be charged with murder in relation to Leong's death.

 Tay's trial and sentence

 On 28 February 2003, during his trial at the High Court, 36-year-old Robson Tay Teik Chai pleaded guilty to a reduced charge of culpable homicide not amounting to murder, which was equivalent to manslaughter in Singaporean legal terms.
 The maximum penalty for manslaughter was either life imprisonment or up to ten years in prison, with the offender liable to caning.

 Tay's lawyers, Chia Boon Teck and Singa Retnam, argued in mitigation that Tay never intended to cause any bodily injury or death when he participated in the attack, and he was not armed at the time he killed Leong.
 Tay's counsel also said he was remorseful for his role in the death of Leong.
 However, the trial judge, Choo Han Teck, stated that the victim had been subjected to a long and brutal assault, and even though Tay was not armed when he assaulted Leong, his role was no less culpable than the other three assailants (especially See Chee Keong).
 Therefore, Justice Choo sentenced Robson Tay to nine years' imprisonment and 12 strokes of the cane for his part in the death of Leong.

 As of 2013, Tay had since been released.